 There were four local newspapers at this time: the Limerick Leader, Limerick Chronicle, Limerick Echo and Munster News.
 These brought news of local, national and global events, as well as noting the war deaths.
 In 1916 over 200 Limerick men died while in service with the Allied troops.

 One of the most notable events in Limerick was the introduction of the new Greenwich Mean Time.
-Before 1916 all the clocks in Ireland were twenty five minutes slower than in England, but with the advent of telecommunication devices it was important that countries began aligning their clocks.
-To confuse matters even more, day light savings time was also added, so there was a difference of one hour twenty five minutes between those who complied with the changes immediately and those who didn’t resisted the change.
+Before 1916 all the clocks in Ireland were twenty five minutes slower than in England.
+With the advent of telecommunication devices it was important that countries began aligning their clocks.
+To confuse matters even more, day light savings time was also added.
+So there was a difference of one hour twenty five minutes between those who complied with the changes immediately and those who didn’t resisted the change.

 This article by Sharon Slater was first published in the Limerick Leader‘s series on 1916.